BirdeeHub/ode/README.md

 All files can contain 1 top level anonymous non-typedef thing that the file can return.
 And then any number of `_=` `~=` `^` typedefs, named immutable functions, and immutable variables.

-`use "name" file_descriptor` keyword will return the anonymous thing as name, and define the types, functions and constants under "name.thing";
+`val = use "name" file_descriptor` keyword will return the anonymous thing as val, and define the types, functions and constants under "name.thing";